 The first historic home on the tour was built in 1894 and is seen in the accompanying photo taken in 1937.
-Note the residential solar hot water system on the roof, which was located over the kitchen.
+Note the residential solar hot water system on the roof, which was located over the kitchen, check them out here.
 Current owners supplied the picture and believe the system was removed after a fire in 1953.
 The North Brevard Historical Society had anecdotal information that eleven homes along Indian River Avenue had solar hot water in the early part of the 1900’s.
 What a luxury for the time, as solar hot water meant that you did not have to chop wood to make a fire to heat water for the Saturday night bath!

 The next home on the tour was modernized with new construction and included the addition of a swimming pool with a solar water heating system to extend the swimming season in Florida.
 Most of the solar systems in Titusville are swimming pool heaters, which add about 18 degrees Fahrenheit to the temperature of the water.
 The design of swimming pool heaters is different from residential solar hot water systems.
 The pool system consists of a thin plastic tube collector, usually connected to a pump to circulate heated water throughout the pool.
 The concept of heated pools actually began with the Romans in 100 AD.